-The Hauts-de-France region, which includes the former Nord-Pas de Calais and Picardy, we got to know during our two visits as a hospitable and brittle area with a population whose brittle charm at the beginning hides its warmth.
-We found a mixture of nature, culture and traditions that offers a wide choice of how to spend the vacation, long or short.
+The Hauts-de-France region, which includes the former Nord-Pas de Calais and Picardy, we got to know during our two visits (2015, 2016) as a hospitable and brittle area with a population "to match", with brittle charm and warmth.
+We found a mix of nature, culture and history that offers a wide choice of how to spend the vacation, long or short.

-The Louvre in Lens had an exciting start.
-At first, there were a lot of skeptics among art lovers who debated whether it made sense for France's most famous gallery to open an outpost in Lens, then a run-down former mining town.
-Then there was controversy following damage by vandals, and then there were fears that Lens would never be able to compete with the other top-class European museums.
+The Louvre in Lens got off to an exciting start.
+At first, there were a lot of skeptics among art lovers, who debated whether it made sense for France's most famous gallery to open an exhibition space for world-class art objects in Lens, of all places, a then run-down former mining town.
+Controversy ensued there was damage by rioters and there were the "usual fears" that the Lens site would never be able to compete with other high-profile locations.

-Lille is no longer just a stop on the Eurostar or TGV between London, or Paris and Brussels.
-The capital of Nord Pas de Calais, it is a friendly city that wins over its visitors with a charming old town, has great restaurants and , yes! , also one of the much maligned Christmas markets.
-All, bien sûr, at a fraction of the prices as in Paris - although it's almost exactly the same here.
+Lille is no longer just a stoppover point of Eurostar or TGV between London, respectively Paris and Brussels.
+The capital of the Nord-Pas de Calais, it is a city that wins over its visitors with a charming old town friendly, has great restaurants and around the citadel a park and a small zoo where the locals walk with their families, enjoy the sun and fresh, culinary delights under the open sky in the sun.